UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 ```

 Next, let's draw a colored scatter plot to visualize the relationship between the
 perimeter and concavity variables.
-Recall that `altair's` default palette
+Recall that the default palette in `altair`
 is colorblind-friendly, so we can stick with that here.

 ```{code-cell} ipython3